-The following is an overview of leading questions, what they are, and when they're allowed in legal proceedings.
+This article provides an overview of leading questions, what they are, and when they're allowed by the trial court.

 Questioning Attorney: The defendant owned the firearm that is an exhibit in this case, correct?

-As you can see, a sophisticated attorney can use leading questions to get a witness to validate the attorney's words.
-In effect, this allows the attorney to indirectly testify through the witness, which can be quite effective.
+A sophisticated attorney can use leading questions to get a witness to validate the attorney's theory of the case.
+This allows the attorney to indirectly testify through the witness' testimony, which is quite effective.

-Leading questions can also be used to create perceptions by not allowing a witness to qualify their answer.
-For example, in the exchange above, the witness may want to testify that the gun was stolen from the defendant before the murder, but since that question was not asked, the witness could not provide that specific answer, leaving certain perceptions in the minds of a jury.
+Leading questions also create perceptions by not allowing witnesses to qualify their answers.
+For example, in the exchange above, the witness may want to testify that the gun was stolen from the defendant before the murder.
+But since that question was not asked, the witness's testimony could not provide that specific answer.
+This leaves a certain perception in the minds of a jury.

 When Are Leading Questions Allowed?

-- Deal with simple or uncontested background issues in order to save the court's time;
+- Deal with simple or uncontested background issues to save the court's time

-- Will help to elicit the testimony of a witness who, due to age, incapacity, or limited intelligence, is having difficulty communicating her evidence; or
+- Will help to elicit the testimony of an unresponsive witness (for example, due to age, incapacity, or limited intelligence)

-Leading questions are also allowed during a cross-examination when an attorney is questioning the other party's witnesses.
-This is because one of the purposes of cross-examination is to test the credibility of statements that a witness made on direct examination.
-It's also due to the fact that that witnesses for one party may not be as forthcoming or helpful when questioned by the other party's attorney.
+Leading questions are also allowed during cross-examination when an attorney questions the opposing party's witnesses.
+This is because one of the purposes of cross-examination is to test the witness's credibility.
+It's also because witnesses for one party may be less forthcoming or helpful when questioned by the other party's attorney.
 The scope of cross-examination is limited to matters covered during direct examination.

 Want to Learn More About Leading Questions?
 Talk to an Attorney